hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250905199v1-triadic-fusion-of-cognitive-functional-and-causal-dimensions-for-exp.md

 ---
 layout: default
-title: Triadic Fusion of Cognitive, Functional, and Causal Dimensions for Explainable LLMs: The TAXAL Framework
+title: "Triadic Fusion of Cognitive, Functional, and Causal Dimensions for Explainable LLMs: The TAXAL Framework"
 ---

 # Triadic Fusion of Cognitive, Functional, and Causal Dimensions for Explainable LLMs: The TAXAL Framework